EPCCed/2026-03-02-Fortran-intro/_episodes/10-dummy-array-arguments.md

 There are pros and cons to this: it is slightly more concise and general, but some care may need to be exercised with the distinction between _extents_ and bounds.
-It is the _shape_ that is passed along with the actual arguments.
+It is the _shape_ that is passed along with the actual arguments, and not the bounds.

+> ## Bounds, extents and shapes
+>
+> Remember from the earlier lesson on arrays that the number of elements an array has in
+> a given dimension is that dimension's _extent_.
+The ordered set of extents is the array's _shape_.
+> The bounds are the minimum and maximum indices used in each dimension.
+{: .callout}

 ### `lbound()` and `ubound()` again

-The `lbound()` and `ubound()` functions return a rank one array which is the relevant bound in each dimension.
+You will have seen the `lbound()` and `ubound()` functions being used during the [example](../exercises/05-arrays/example1.f90) in the earlier [episode on arrays]({{ page.root }}{% link _episodes/05-arrays.md %}).
+These functions return a rank one array which is the relevant bound in each dimension.
 The optional argument `dim` can be used to obtain the bound in the corresponding rank or dimension e.g.,
 ```
   real, dimension(:,:), intent(in) :: a
   integer :: lb1, lb2

   lb1 = lbound(a, dim = 1)  ! lower bound in first dimension
-  lb2 = ubound(a, dim = 2)  ! lower bound in second dimension
+  lb2 = ubound(a, dim = 2)  ! upper bound in second dimension
 ```

 ### Exercise (4 minutes)